Why "Bay Mystic" as a name?

-I often practice contemplative prayer while paddling my kayak or stand up paddleboard.
+I often practice contemplative prayer while paddling my kayak, canoe, and stand up paddleboard.
 Sometimes I do multiple day trips so that I can enter into a deeper place of contemplative prayer.
 Probably the greatest adventure of my life was when I paddled the length of the Chesapeake Bay in 2009.
 I truly felt like a mystic on the bay during that journey, thus the name, "Bay Mystic" was chosen.
 On the Applachian Trail, serious hikers usually have a trail name.
 On the trail I am known as "Trail Mystic," or just "Mystic" for short.

 Today the word "Mystic" has different meanings and connotations than it did 500 years ago.
 I am simply a contemplative mystic, one who dwells in God's presence while enjoying the beauty of His creation.

 |Posted by PHohmann on June 23, 2014 at 7:35 PM||comments ()|

 For the past 24 years, I have been a full-time pastor for Mechanicsville Christian Center near Richmond, VA.
 There I was a children's pastor and had responsibility for about 300 children.
-During my years as a children's pastor, I was also a writer, speaker, and author regarding children's issues and two of my books were published (Kid's Making A Difference and Mobilizing Kids for Outreach)
+During my years as a children's pastor, I was also a writer, speaker, and author regarding children's issues and two of my books were published.

 Before becoming a children's pastor, I was a high school teacher in public schools and I taught most of the Sciences.
 I received my undergraduate degree from Virginia Tech, and I also earned a Master of Counseling degree and a Master of Education degree, both from Arizona State University.